 Fourth, a pedestrian must submit any supporting wage loss documentation to the no-fault insurer within 90 days from the date of the last missed day of work.
 Failure to meet any of these deadlines may bar recovery for damages.

-Benefit of a Suffolk County Pedestrian Accident Lawyer
+Benefit from a Suffolk County Pedestrian Accident Attorney